JonasLong/DeGrabify/README.md

 # Roadmap
-- Use environment variables for base domain and proxy level
 - Abstract list formatting into the config/.env
 - Double check header specs for ublock and ublacklist
   - any missing fields?